 SBA Express Loans are a type of 7(a) loan.
 While many SBA loan programs are specifically designed as short or long-term lending products, SBA Express funding can be used as a revolving line of credit or as a term loan.
 Like a 7(a) SBA loan, SBA Express financing can be used to maintain working capital and cash flow or to purchase equipment, inventory, or other common business expenses.

 SBA Express loans cannot exceed $350,000, and the SBA will only guarantee up to 50% of the loan amount.

 Interest rates generally fall between 4.5% + the prime rate and 6.5% + the prime rate.
 If issued as a line of credit, this SBA lending solution will have a term of up to seven years.
 If, however, it is issued as a term loan, the terms are the same as those for a 7(a) loan.

 SBA 504 Loans

 SBA 504 loans are provided by Certified Development Companies (CDCs), which are non-profit organizations that have been certified to issue this particular type of SBA financing.
 Frequently referred to as “SBA real estate loans,” this is a long-term financing option used to purchase commercial real estate, equipment, and upgrades or improvements to an existing structure.
-These loans are available for up to $5 million (or $5.5 million if the project relates to certain energy policies).
+These loans are available for up to $5.5 million.

 Typically, the assets being financed are used as collateral on the loan, and you can obtain a loan term of 10 or 20 years.
 Loan rates fluctuate based on the 5-year and 10-year U.S. Treasury bonds, but they typically fall between 4% and 5%.